RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 * Make the reader feel awesome.
 * Help readers know that they can make the trip, too.

+### Visit Hong Kong

+If you make it to Shenzhen, try to schedule a trip to Hong Kong as well.
+The train ride is about as long as a ride from Midtown Manhattan to Brooklyn.

 ### First Impressions